freeburg logo

 Furlough vs. Layoff

+Employee compensation is one of a company’s biggest expenses, which is why when faced with financial hardship, employers must sometimes make the difficult choice to either furlough or lay off workers.
 Furloughs and layoffs are two ways employers address the problem of not having enough work or enough budget for their employees' labor costs.
-Both options cut costs, but the similarities between furloughed or laid-off employees essentially end there.
+Both options cut costs, but the similarities between furloughed or laid-off employees largely end there.

 • Furloughs are typically a temporary restructuring, whereas layoffs involve permanent termination.